 It is very realistic that with eight games to go, Lille may only reach the 29-point mark, just four more than they have now.
 Caen survived on the final day last season, they finished on 37 points.

 Les Dogues have six home games left which would be labeled as winnable, but you would also have said the same about many of the 11 home matches they have played already, of which they've won just four.

-Bordeaux have Martin Braithwaite on loan from Sunderland, he previously scored goals for Toulouse who themselves picked up Firmin Mubele from Rennes, another goal-scorer.
+Bordeaux have Martin Braithwaite on loan from Middlesbrough, he previously scored goals for Toulouse who themselves picked up Firmin Mubele from Rennes, another goal-scorer.